cryptoki/scala-play-workshop/README.md

-# Scala Workshop Module III - Play 2.5
+# Scala Workshop Module III - An Indroduction in SBT and Play 2.5

 ## Aufbau
 1. SBT - Simple Build Tool
-   * Wozu?
+   * Why another build tool?
-   * Grundkonfiguration
+   * basic configuration
+   * few helpers for the basic work

-2. Play
+2. Play 2.5 - The Basics
-   * Struktur
+   * basic configuration
-   * Routes
+   * routes
-   * Aufgabe/Beispiel
+   * example

 3. Futures
-   * Wozu?
-   * Einsatz
-   * Aufgabe/Beispiel

-4. Einsatz in der EPDM

-bla
+4. How we use Play here at the EPD